-When you first publish a LinkedIn article, it will prompt you to add a message and it will not only publish it to your profile, but share it as a story to your newsfeed.
+When you first publish a LinkedIn article, it will prompt you to add a message, and it will not only publish it to your profile but share it as a story to your newsfeed.

 You can schedule it on a repeating basis to be posted on multiple platforms, using a scheduling tool like Agorapulse, and get a much wider reach for your content.
 After all, most of your content on LinkedIn will be evergreen content.

 You can add your LinkedIn post to your regular posting schedule and choose a specific time, or you can add it to a queue.

-It is important that you don’t spam your personal contacts with an individual message every time you publish a LinkedIn article.
+Make sure you don’t spam your personal contacts with an individual message every time you publish a LinkedIn article.

 Think through who in your contacts would genuinely benefit from the knowledge and information you shared in your post.
 Then send them a personalized message with a link.
-Something like:

 “Good morning/afternoon, [First Name]!
 I just wrote an article about how to get more views on LinkedIn Publishing posts, and I know this is something you had mentioned you are exploring.
 I hope you find it useful, and would love to know your thoughts if you have a minute.
 Thanks!”

-Like with personal messages, there is a right, and a very wrong way to share in groups.
+Like with personal messages, there is a right and a very wrong way to share in groups.

 When done correctly, this is a great way to be seen as a useful resource.
 Do it wrong, and you will more likely be thought of as a spammer.

 This one is a tricky one, as it depends on your bigger picture social media strategy and goals.
-If you are repurposing your own blog content as LinkedIn articles, then you may prefer to send them to the original source on your website, rather than your LinkedIn profile.
+If you are repurposing your own blog content as LinkedIn articles, then you may prefer to send them to the original source on your website rather than your LinkedIn profile.

 If, however, you have not shared the same content in another way with your email list or other social media accounts, then share on!
 Follow all the same guidelines to personalize and customize.